Gavriel Mullokandov: Political life

 Mullokandov was elected to public office in Samarkand in 1940 and headed the Bukhara region's art department.
 He had been elected to the Supreme Soviet of the Uzbek Soviet Socialist Republic in 1938 and remained until 1946.

 Personal life

 Mullokandov had seven children, including Nison and Roshel Mullokandov who became performers of traditional Bukharian music and opera singing, respectively.

-Mullokandov also promoted peaceful and friendly relations between Uzbek and Tajik people and Bukharian Jews.
-He was very respected by non-Jewish population.
-One of his best friends was the great Uzbek writer Gafur Gulyam, who during the war wrote a poem called "Men – Yahudiy" or "I'm a Jew".

 Mullokandov died on 6 February 1972.
-In 1976 the Central Committee of Uzbekistan renamed Eastern Street in Samarkand, where he was born and lived most of his life, in his honor.
+In 1976 the Central Committee of the Communist Party of Uzbekistan renamed Eastern Street in Samarkand, where he was born and lived most of his life, in his honor.
+In 2000, a street in the city of Ramla, Israel was named after him.